The X-Files: Resist or Serve: "Renascence"

 A spacecraft crashes in Tunguska, Russia on June 30, 1908, resulting in the release of the "black oil" alien virus.
 The crash kills a Russian couple, and the virus infects their baby.
-In the present day, 15-year-old twin sisters Katlyn and Mandy Winslow have disappeared from their hometown of Red Falls, Colorado, but they reappear two weeks later, coinciding with three mysterious deaths that are believed to have been committed by a man who died in a drunk-driving accident 24 hours prior to the murders.
+In the present day, 15-year-old twin sisters Katlyn and Mandy Winslow have disappeared from their hometown of Red Falls, Colorado, but they reappear two weeks later, coinciding with three mysterious deaths that are believed to have been committed by a man who died in a drunk-driving crash 24 hours prior to the murders.
 Most of the residents believe that the girls, who are practitioners of witchcraft, revived the murder suspect so he could commit the killings.

 FBI Special Agents Fox Mulder (voiced by David Duchovny) and Dana Scully (voiced by Gillian Anderson) are sent to Red Falls to investigate the murders.
 The agents split up upon their arrival and encounter zombies.
 Mulder eventually finds the body of Mandy Winslow, hung in the town center.
 The agents reunite, and Mulder is later bitten by a zombie.
 Scully, who is also a medical doctor, performs an autopsy on the zombie and creates an antidote to save Mulder from the effects of the bite wound.
 The agents locate Katlyn Winslow, who subsequently flees from them and is later found dead.

 The agents infiltrate the nearby Briar Lake mental institution, where they discover vials of black oil and learn that the Winslows were the subject of science experiments due to the fact that they shared a psychic connection.
 They also discover clones of the Winslow girls, and encounter Alex Krycek (voiced by Nicholas Lea), who tells them that the clones are using powers to release an alien artifact.
 Krycek escapes, and the artifact is taken by a ghostly entity, while Mulder and Scully are forced by soldiers to evacuate the city on board a helicopter.
 The soldiers decline to specify who sent them.
 From the air, the agents notice Red Falls is now in fiery ruins as part of a cover-up.
 Mulder is dissatisfied with the lack of evidence to present for the investigation, but Scully reveals that she obtained an optical disc from Briar Lake, which she hopes will provide further information.